How to Make the BEST Kale and Mushroom Egg Bites

-Made with nutrient-packed kale, Baby Bella mushrooms, and Nellie’s Free Range eggs, these bite-sized Mushroom and Kale Egg Bites will keep you energized and satisfied throughout the day.
-Serve them alongside your favorite hot sauce or my spicy red salsa for an additional burst of flavor!
+Made with nutrient-packed kale, Baby Bella mushrooms, and free-range eggs, these mushroom and kale egg bites are perfect for breakfast or for a protein-packed snack.
+Serve them alongside my spicy red salsa for an additional burst of flavor!

 copycat Starbucks egg bites gruyere egg bites

 This kale mushroom bites recipe is easy to make and perfect for the entire family.
-On Sundays, I prepare a pan of 24 mini egg bites for all of us (even Diego!) to enjoy throughout the week.
+When I’m meal prepping on the weekend, I prepare a pan of 24 mini egg bites for all of us to enjoy throughout the week.
 They’re perfect to add to breakfast boards or to have on hand when hosting friends and family for brunch.

 WHY I LOVE THIS RECIPE

-Bursting with flavor: Earthy mushrooms and hearty kale create a flavor profile that is rich, savory, and utterly delicious.
+• Delicious flavor: The earthy mushroom and hearty kale mixture creates a flavorful filling that is rich, savory, and utterly delicious.

-Versatile and convenient: Egg bites are versatile, making them perfect for breakfast, brunch, or even a quick snack.
-They can be prepared in advance, stored, and reheated easily, and tailored to suit different preferences and palates.
+• Great for meal prepping: Egg bites are versatile, making them perfect for breakfast, brunch, or even a quick snack.
+They can be prepared in advance, stored, and reheated easily.

 kale and mushroom egg bites Starbucks copycat